opera-platform/opera-dsp/docs/windowing/source/Modules/WindowFunctions.rst

    Loads window coefficients from a user-provided text file.

-   :param filePath: Path to the file containing window coefficients
+   :param filePath: Path to the file containing window coefficients.
+Coefficients in file should be stored as real numbers.
+For example: -2.52, 3.14, 1.0 etc. Each coefficient should be placed on new line.
    :type filePath: String

    **Attributes:**